top of page

 “Spiral School Daze Fedge” (food hedge) (2017)

-“Spiral School Daze Fedge” (food hedge) designed and installed in collaboration at an elementary school to encourage children to engage with nature through play and exploration.
-This interactive food hedge, shaped in a spiral, creates a dynamic environment where students can learn about sustainable agriculture, biodiversity, and the importance of local food systems while interacting with the plants.
-The design provides hands-on l nature in a playful, immersive way, fostering a deeper understanding and appreciation of the natural world.
+“Spiral School Daze Fedge” designed and installed in collaboration, encouraging children to engage with nature through play and exploration.
+This interactive spiral fedge creates a dynamic educational environment of sustainable agriculture, biodiversity, and the importance of local food systems while interacting with the plants, providing hands-on nature in a playful, immersive way.

 Location: Waterloo, ON, Canada